-Ms. Kang has served on our Board since 2021 and is currently a member of the Audit & Finance Committee.
-Ms. Kang is a Managing Director at CBC Group, a healthcare-focused private equity investment firm based in Shanghai, China, a position she has held since December 2020, and serves on the board of directors of Everest Medicines.
+Ms. Kang has served on our Board since 2021 and is currently a member of the Compensation & Human Resources Committee.
+Ms. Kang is a Managing Director and Head of Portfolio Management at CBC Group, a healthcare-focused private equity investment firm headquartered in Singapore, a position she has held since December 2020, and serves on the board of directors of Everest Medicines.
 Previously, Ms. Kang served as a Senior Advisor to Shanghai Henlius Biotech, a global clinical-stage biopharma company.
 Ms. Kang also served in a variety of roles at Fosun International, a Hong Kong stock exchange listed, consumer-focused multinational company, including Executive Board Director, Chief Human Resources Officer and Head of the Fosun Insurance Group.
-Prior to Fosun, she was a Senior Client Partner at Korn Ferry International and was an Engagement Manager at McKinsey & Company.
-Ms. Kang holds an MBA in healthcare management from The Wharton School of the University of Pennsylvania, a master's degree in chemistry from Tulane University and a bachelor's degree in biological science and technology from Zhejiang University in Hangzhou, China.
+Prior to Fosun, she was a Senior Client Partner at Korn Ferry International and was an Engagement Manager at McKinsey & Company, Ms. Kana holds an MBA in healthcare management from The Wharton School of the University of Pennsylvania, a master's degree in chemistry from Tulane University and a bachelor's degree in biological science and technology from Zhejiana University in Hangzhou, China.

-Ms. Kang's extensive experience in healthcare and biopharma, current and past experience as a board member at other companies and her expertise in finance, strategy, international business transactions, along with her independence, make her a valuable member of our Board.
+Ms. Kana's extensive experience in healthcare and biopharma, senior leadership experience, including as a chief human resources officer, current and past experience as a board member at other companies and her expertise in finance, strategy, international business transactions, along with her independence, make her a valuable member of our Board.